rchikhi/2022-pangenome-aws/PartB.md

 To see what the next bioinformatics steps would be, let us get BWA MEM and (attempt to) align the reads.

 The AWS instance is very much barebone, it is a fresh CentOS Linux with almost nothing preinstalled.
 Which means it doesn't have any bioinformatics tools, and it doesn't even have any compilation environment!
-(Try typing ``gcc``` for example.)
-For now we can work around it using a precompiled binary from conda (without installing conda):
+(Try typing ```gcc``` for example.)
+For now we can work around it using a precompiled binary from conda (without the psychological toll of installing conda):

     wget https://anaconda.org/bioconda/bwa/0.7.17/download/linux-64/bwa-0.7.17-h7132678_9.tar.bz2
     tar xf bwa-0.7.17-h7132678_9.tar.bz2